arnobt78/MyPortfolio--NextJS-FullStack/README.md

 ```

 **How to Add Links:**

 Simply add to the `links` array with name and path.
+The component uses translation keys for display.

 ---